-Combinatorics: Fundamentals of counting, permutation, combination, Combination with repetition, Binomial Coefficient, Principle of inclusion and exclusion, Pigeon hole principle.
+Combinatorics: Fundamentals of counting, permutation, combination, Combination with repetition, Binomial Coefficient, Pigeon hole principle.
 The Principle of Inclusion and Exclusion: The Principle of Inclusion and Exclusion, Generalizations of the Principle, Derangements - Nothing is in its Right Place, Rook Polynomials.

 - Pedagogy / Course delivery tools: Chalk and talk, Power point presentation, Videos. - Links: https://onlinecourses.nptel.ac.in/noc22_cs123